PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 18:20:24
+Last updated: 2024-04-02 18:20:57
-Random Quote: Every gift from a friend is a wish for your happiness. - Richard Bach
+Random Quote: How wonderful it is that nobody need wait a single moment before starting to improve the world. - Anne Frank